kapetan-io/querator/README.md

 ##### BadgerDB
 This backend uses [BadgerDB from DGraph](https://github.com/dgraph-io/badger) and is intended to be used for embedded or in limited resource environments where High Availability is not a concern.

+##### PostgreSQL
+This backend uses PostgreSQL for production deployments requiring high availability and horizontal scaling.
+See [PostgreSQL Storage Documentation](docs/storage/postgres.md) for configuration details.

 ##### Planned Backends
-- PostgreSQL
 - MySQL
 - SurrealDB
 - FoundationDB